How to Remove a Name from a Mortgage | No Refinancing

 Does taking one's spouse off the house deed automatically remove them from the mortgage?

-No. Removing a name from the deed will not change the borrowers’ names on the home’s mortgage.
-The mortgage loan servicer will still hold both borrowers responsible for the debt.
+No, removing a name from the deed does not remove them from the mortgage.
+The mortgage servicer will still hold both borrowers responsible for the debt.

 How long before you can remove a co-signer from a mortgage?